 Categorizing is something we do automatically.
 Many scientists and philosophers believe the mind is programmed to categorize in order to make life easier.
 We learn to group things that are dangerous so that we can respond quickly.
 We also group things to identify things we like.
 When it comes to grouping people, this tendency to group people can have either positive or negative consequences.
 Grouping people by age, race, gender, sexual preference, or socioeconomic background are ways that are used to discriminate.
 (1)

 Osho (2) shows us another way to group people that transcends these social constructs.
 He groups humanity by curiosity.
-This kind of categorization is done to explore our spiritual nature and give us the opportunity to change the trajectory of our lives.
+This kind of categorization explores our spiritual nature and gives us the opportunity to change the trajectory of our lives.

 Osho Asks Why Do We Categorize People?